 2. Where are you and why are you there?

 If you try to download driving directions for a trip, the guiding system won’t begin until you enter a starting point.
-As you create a life map, you’ll better understand how you arrived at your current place.
-You can build on the good choices and clearly see why some weren’t as productive—identifying faulty thought systems and behaviors.
+As you create a life map, starting from the beginning will allow you to better understand what shaped your present.
+You can build on the good choices and clearly see why some weren’t as productive by identifying faulty thought systems and behaviors.
 First discover the facts, then face them.
 We can’t manage what we don’t know.

 Where are you in relation to where you would like to be?
 The creative tension between your vision and your current reality will start to pull you in the right direction.
 When you know where you are, you discover it’s a lot easier to get where you want to go.